-The Board recommends voting "FOR ALL" eight nominees recommended by the Board on Proposal 1 and "FOR" Proposals 2 and 3 using the enclosed proxy card.
+The Board recommends voting "FOR" the election of each of the Director nominees on Proposal 1, "FOR" Proposals 2 and 4 and for "EVERY YEAR" on Proposal 3.

 What is a proxy and a proxy statement?

 A proxy is your legal designation of another person to vote the stock you own.
 That other person is called a proxy.
 If you designate someone as your proxy in a written document, that document also is called a proxy or a proxy card.
 Geoffrey A. Ballotti, our President and CEO, and Paul F. Cash, our General Counsel, Chief Compliance Officer and Corporate Secretary, will serve as proxies for the Annual Meeting pursuant to the proxy cards solicited by our Board.